Wicked Errol Flynn

 Errol Flynn’s “Manly Men” Movies

-Flynn set the bar for "manly men", for men and women alike; then-child actor Dean Stockwell has said he looked up to Errol Flynn as a model of manhood when they worked together in the movie Kim (1950).
+Flynn set the bar for “manly men”, for men and women alike.
+Former child actor Dean Stockwell said he looked up to Errol Flynn as a model of manhood when they worked together in the movie Kim (1950).

 In The Dawn Patrol (1938), Flynn plays a WWI ace pilot who clashes with his commanding officer, played by Basil Rathbone.
 With David Niven, Donald Crisp, Melville Cooper, and Barry Fitzgerald.
 This was Niven and Flynn’s second film together.